Leanavgnr/netflix_sql_project/README.md

 Objective: Count the number of movies featuring 'Salman Khan' in the last 10 years.

-### 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India
+### 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in France

 ```sql
 SELECT